Adam Amin: Early life

-Amin's father, Mohammed, emigrated to the United States from Karachi, Pakistan in 1978.
+Amin's father, Mohammed, emigrated to the United States from Karachi, Pakistan, in 1978.
 He settled in Chicago and worked in a factory.
 His wife, Zubeda, and three sons, Ismail, Abdullah, and Mustafa, remained in Pakistan, until Mohammed made enough money to send for them in 1985.
-Adam was born the next year in Chicago.
+Adam grew up in suburban Chicago.
 Amin graduated from Addison Trail High School in suburban Addison, Illinois in 2005.
 He graduated from Valparaiso University in 2009.

 Career

+WCTC

 While at Valparaiso University, Amin began broadcasting on WVUR-FM, the student-run college radio station, and called Minor League Baseball games for the Gary SouthShore RailCats and Joliet JackHammers.

-Between 2007 and 2011, Amin worked as a sportscaster for the Turner Sports & Entertainment Digital Network, Fox Sports Wisconsin, the Horizon League Network, the Illinois High School Association, and served as Sports Director of KUOO in Spirit Lake, Iowa.
+Between 2007 and 2011, Amin worked as a sportscaster for the Turner Sports & Entertainment Digital Network, Fox Sports Wisconsin, the Horizon League Network, the Illinois High School Association, and served as sports director of KUOO in Spirit Lake, Iowa.
 In 2010 and 2011, he called games for the Somerset Patriots of the Atlantic League of Professional Baseball on WCTC.

+ESPN

 ESPN hired Amin in 2011 to call college football and college basketball.
 He has also called professional football, basketball, and baseball as well as collegiate softball, tennis, volleyball, baseball and amateur wrestling.

 In 2012, Amin expanded his football broadcasts by signing a contract with Sports USA Radio Network to call NFL and college games.
 He remained with them until he signed his new ESPN contract, when he was named the new lead announcer for the NFL on ESPN Radio.

 He signed a new contract with ESPN in 2017.
 In 2018, he called the Final Four of the 2018 NCAA Division I women's basketball tournament, the Nathan's Hot Dog Eating Contest, preseason games for the Chicago Bears of the National Football League, and began fill-in work for the Chicago Bulls.